 - To set the speed, press Speed, type the new speed, then press Enter.
 The speed can be set in Beats Per Minute (BPM) or seconds depending on the Tempo Units setting in User Settings.

 You can set individual times for each cue in a chase and unlink cues from each other so they wait for you to press the Go button.
 This is done using the Playback View, or the Unfold function which is described in Editing a Chase.

 You can select whether the chase speed is displayed in seconds or in Beats Per Minute (BPM).
 Press Avo and User Settings, then press Tempo Units to set the option to Tempo Units Seconds or Tempo Units Beats Per Minute (BPM).

 Manually Controlling the Steps of a Chase

-You can pause a chase, if the chase is connected to the wheels, by pressing the Stop button next to the wheels.
-Press the red Go button to resume playback of the chase.
+You can pause a chase, if the chase is connected to the wheels, by pressing the Go button to resume playback of the chase.button next to the wheels.
+Press the red

-While the chase is stopped you can use the Prev Step/Next Step buttons (← and → on some consoles) next to the Connect button to move to the next or previous step.
-The programmed fade time will be used when moving between steps, unless you enable the user setting Chase Snap, or press Snap button if the console has one.
+While the chase is stopped you can use the Prev Step/Next Step buttons (← and → on some consoles) next to the Connect/Cue button to move to the next or previous step.
+The programmed fade time will be used when moving between steps, unless you enable the option Chase Snap in the General tab of User Settings, or press Snap button if the console has one.

 You can also configure the blue and grey buttons of the playback handle to be Stop and Go.
 This uses the Key Profiles function.

-Select Go or Stop from the list of functions.
+- Select Go or from the list of functions.
 Then press Exit and set the function for the other key if required.

 Changing Chase Direction